nwcourses/nwcourses.github.io/COM421/week3.md

 queue to see what its internal state is.
 This should return the result of the `__str__()` method of the internal array (so you can see what is stored in the array) and *also* the values of the front and back attributes.

+How can you efficiently implement the circular aspect, so that the front and back variables "wrap round" after reaching the end of the array?